AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Experiments

 Since iTransformer and its variants already achieve SOTA results on standard benchmarks, we primarily apply our proposed method to four inverted Transformer architectures: iTransformer, iInformer, iFlowformer, and iFlashformer.
 Baseline numbers are taken directly from that work, where each model is trained independently for every prediction length.
-For ablution studies, we adopt the same Adam optimizer and relevant configurations as in that work; experiments run on a single NVIDIA RTX A6000 GPU.
+For ablation studies, we adopt the same Adam optimizer and relevant configurations as in that work; experiments run on a single NVIDIA RTX A6000 GPU.

 Our approach introduces three additional hyperparameters: the reward discount factor $\gamma$, the penalty weight $\beta$, and the number of AR rollout steps $n$.
 We intentionally fix these hyperparameters (see the default settings in Algorithm \ref{alg:autoregressive_criterion}) across all experiments to demonstrate that the proposed method does not rely on extensive hyperparameter tuning to achieve performance gains.
-We did not conduct a sensitivity analysis because our method uses a single configuration that generalizes effectively across all datasets and models.
+Model configurations and random seed follow the iTransformer GitHub repository.